 Consistency...over the entire cut.
 Unlike it's wild cousin ribeye, the NY strip is not segmented into different sections of varied tenderness and flavor.
 It is the same across the whole steak.

 The Thick.
-NY strips are the thickest cut we offer, other than filet mignon.
+Our grass fed New York Strip Steaks are the thickest cut we offer, other than filet mignon.
 It is because that nice fat rind serves as the structural bastion for the steak.
 This allows true steak aficionados to perfect a nice caramelized steak crust with a beautifully pink interior.

 Finally...and most importantly: The Test.
-We test one of these from every beef we sell online.
+We test one of our grass fed new york steaks from every beef we sell online.
 This means that you order a known quantity when ordering from Alderspring.
 We actually pull steaks from our program that don't make the grade.